digitalrisedorset/magento-subscription-module/README.md

 ## 📅 License

 This module is proprietary but may be open-sourced in future.
-Built by [Your Name / Your Company].
+Built by Herve Tribouilloy / Digital Rise Dorset.